CNBC Awards

 After collecting the data, it is processed using mapping software to define specific management zones.
 Each zone is assigned a different application rate based on its characteristics.
 The final prescription map is then transferred to the tractor’s system for use during field operations.

-- Requires significant upfront time and investment in soil sampling and data analysis.
+• Requires upfront time and cost for soil sampling and data analysis.

 Sensor-Based Variable Rate Application